MarshmallowAndroid/CriWareLibrary/README.md

-# CriWareTools
+# CriWareLibrary

-Tools I wrote for working/reading with CRIWARE formats (mostly ACB/AWB and HCA) in .NET.
+Library I wrote for working/reading with CRIWARE formats (mostly ACB/AWB and HCA) in .NET.

 I don't think they're very fast or efficient but they get the job done for my use case.